Vyral/base-template/_posts/2022-10-11-sinjins-experience-with-the-dave-hook-team.md

 ---
 layout: post
-title: Sinjin’s Experience With the Dave Hook Team
+title: Sinjin’s Experience With the Dave Hooke Team
 date: 2022-10-11 00:00:00
 tags:
 excerpt: Sinjin’s experience in the industry and working with the Dave Hooke Team.